microsoft/SigmaCollab/README.md

 ## Citation

-If you use this dataset in your research, please cite the following paper:
+If you use this dataset in your research, please consider giving a star to the repo and please cite the following [paper](https://arxiv.org/abs/2511.02560):
 ```
 @misc{bohus2025sigmacollabapplicationdrivendatasetphysically,
       title={SigmaCollab: An Application-Driven Dataset for Physically Situated Collaboration},